ROBERT BURNS - A TRIBUTE

 Apart from being a fascinating person, Burns was, in my view, the greatest poet who ever lived.
 He was born on 25 January 1759, the son of a poor tenant farmer or "Cotter", William Burness.
 William was born in Kincardineshire in the north east of Scotland in 1721.
 He left there and moved around looking for work for a few years.
 He worked as a gardener in Edinburgh before eventually settling in Alloway, Ayrshire.
 He married Agnes Broun and on 25 January 1759 his son Robert was born, in the mud and clay cottage that he had built with his own hands.

-William quickly recognised that Robert was special and despite being very poor he somehow managed to forge out an education for himself and his brother Gilbert.
-Robert developed an interest and aptitude for literature at a very early age and arguably, as a young man between the ages of 24 and 29, when he was at his most prolific he produced most of his best poetry and songs.
+William quickly recognised that Robert was bright and despite being very poor he somehow managed to forge out an education for him and his brother Gilbert.
+Robert developed an interest and aptitude for literature at a very early age and arguably, as a young man between the ages of 24 and 29 when he was at his most prolific, he produced most of his best poetry and songs.
 Most people worldwide will know at least one of his works, "Auld Lang Syne".

 Should auld acquaintance be forgot,